Glycolic Acid on Body Skin: Area-by-Area Guide

 Glycolic acid can be drying, particularly at higher concentrations.
 On body skin, follow your glycolic acid product with a moisturizer that contains ceramides, hyaluronic acid, or glycerin.
 For targeted treatments (feet, KP), the glycolic acid product may itself be a moisturizing lotion, in which case additional moisturizer is optional.

-For information on building glycolic acid into your broader skincare routine, including layering guidance and schedules, see our routine guide.
+For information on a routine that includes body exfoliation, including layering guidance and schedules, see our routine guide.
 You can also use our free acid calculator to determine the actual active acid content of any product based on its concentration and pH.

 Choosing Products